7 Tips for Tracking Contractor Compliance Documents

 If you find that a contractor is not in compliance at any time during the project, send immediate correspondence telling them what needs to be rectified.
 This notice can be sent by email, letter, or phone call.
 Be sure to document all correspondence.
 If the contractor does not send the documents in a reasonable time, continue to follow up until you get a response.

-Sometimes you can use payment as an incentive to send in correct documents.
-Since the contractor is in breach of contract, holding payment is warranted in most cases.
-The problem with holding payment is that it may hold up subsequent payments, especially if you are required to submit lien waivers with each payment application.
-Weigh the costs and benefits of holding a contractor’s payment before using this as an incentive.
+Since the contractor is in breach of contract, holding payment is warranted in most cases, however, it may delay subsequent payments, especially if you are required to submit lien waivers with each payment application.
+Weigh the costs and benefits of holding a contractor’s payment before using this as an incentive for them to send in the correct documents.

 Seven: Use software systems to assist with tracking

-There are many software programs that are available to help with compliance document tracking.
+Many software programs are available to help with compliance document tracking.
 The best system will integrate with your other processes and be easy for your team to use.